Between 2007-2016, over 39,000 businesses failed within their first year

-Whilst the UK has become a harbour for embracing entrepreneurial flair and spirt, statistics show that eight out of 10 companies fail within their first year.
+Whilst the UK has become a harbour for embracing entrepreneurial flair and spirt, statistics show that between the years 2007 - 2016, over 39,000 businesses failed within their first year.
 Their failure can be attributed to a range of reasons from underestimating competition to a lack of financial planning.

 Interested in company formation and failure, Turnerlittle.com scraped data from Company House to discover how many companies went into liquidation or administration or had a proposal to strike off (the removal of a company’s name from the official ‘Company House’ register) in the same year they were incorporated.
 An incorporated company is one that has been set up and registered with Company House.
 Turner Little, assessed data for the time period of 2007-2016.

 The research revealed prior to the financial crash, which caused turbulence and calamity throughout the world, in 2007, 108,413 companies were incorporated.
 Out of those companies - 3,537 went into liquidation, 2,115 had a proposal to strike off and 324 in administration within the same year of being set up.